mark-me/music_explorer_api/README.md

 This project is quite big in scope in terms of developing a UI, so we take a short detour by introducing a new app: [Spindler](https://marcel.website/spindler).

-When I clean/reorder my collection I too often come across records of which I think: GOD THIS IS GOOD: I NEED TO SPIN THIS!
+When I clean/reorder my collection I too often come across records of which I think: "GOD THIS IS GOOD!
+I NEED TO SPIN THIS!".
 And I mean _too_ often.
 I quickly get snowed under with those thoughts, while I need to finish the task at hand: reordering my collection....
-What if I can create this rediscovery of my own collection with a kind of Tinder interface?
-Random suggestion and an option to get more of this or reject the choice and go in a totally different direction?
+What if I can create this experience of rediscovering my own collection with a kind of Tinder interface?
+Random suggestions and an option to get more of this or reject the choice and go in a totally different direction?
 OK....
-I know this isn't how Tinder actually works, but the analogy worked for me....
+I know this isn't how Tinder actually works, but it's the analogy that worked for me....

 So I am introducing a new API endpoint to support this kind of functionality.
 It will process a request as follows:
 * Get random artist or requested artist